The 20mph speed limit review on Powys roads has now concluded, here's what happens next

 Last summer Powys County Council, along with every other council in Wales, collected residents’ feedback on 20mph speed limits during the Welsh Government’s listening exercise.

-In summary, the feedback received included 53 Responses requesting revoking of the 20mph policy.
-These were directed to Welsh Government.
+In summary, the feedback received included 53 responses requesting revoking of the 20mph policy.
+These were directed to the Welsh Government.

-There were 97 Responses in support of retaining 20mph speed limits, 67 responses requesting 20mph return to 30mph or changing 30mph to 20mph at specific locations.
+There were 97 responses in support of retaining 20mph speed limits and 67 responses requesting 20mph return to 30mph or changing 30mph to 20mph at specific locations.
 Some of these refer to the same areas and affect 43 individual sites or sections of road.

 There were also 25 responses for speed limit requests that fall outside of the remit of Welsh Government's 20mph review.